Keep It Sweetly Simple!

 Legal change of name takes place with the making of your vows of marriage during your wedding ceremony.
 This means that, by the end of the ceremony, if you – as bride, or groom, or both - have chosen name change, then it’s already legally in effect.

 There’s nothing more you need to do about this, but, if you want to change things like your passport or your driver’s licence, then you must produce evidence that your legal marriage has taken place.
+You need a Certificate from the ACT Registrar of Births Deaths and Marriages.
+You apply for this online at Access Canberra.

 Sasha

 After your wedding, your celebrant has two weeks to send your papers to the Registrar of Births, Deaths and Marriages in the territory or state in which you were married.
+These days, I use scans, emailed to the Registrar's Office and the registration process can happen within a week.
+(But not always.)

 You must include credit card payment in your application to the Registrar.

-When you apply, you must fill in the full names that appear on your Notice of Intended Marriage.
+When you apply, you fill in the full names that appear on your Notice of Intended Marriage.
 They’ll also be on the marriage certificate you received on the day of your marriage.
 This means – don’t use married names on your application to the Registrar.

 If you apply straight after getting married, you’ll need to allow time for your marriage papers to be processed by the Registrar and officially registered.
 (Remember here that your marriage is already legal – it’s just not registered yet.)